Blog /

 Night Driving Rules in Massachusetts

-If you’re tracking on paper, you need to look up your local sunset time before every drive.
-Most people don’t.
-Moda checks it automatically using your phone’s GPS location.
+If you’re tracking on paper, you’d need to look up your local sunset time before every session.
+Moda does this automatically from your GPS location, so the day/night split is always accurate without any extra effort.

-Massachusetts Permit Requirements Quick Reference
+Massachusetts Permit Requirements

 | Requirement | Details |